 Steering Gear System has been the part of ships ever since its existence.
-One of the first steering system were the pair of oars used to propel and steer the ship.
+One of the first steering system was the pair of oars used to propel and steer the ship.
 With advance in technology the system evolved from oars blade to rudder and shanks to rudder stock & tiller facilitating turning moment.

 Regulation for Steering Gear System: